Cimpress-MCP/vagrant-orchestrate/README.md

 ### Host

 * Need rsync?
 Install [OpenSSH](http://www.mls-software.com/opensshd.html) and then run this [script](https://github.com/joefitzgerald/packer-windows/blob/master/scripts/rsync.bat) to install rsync.
 Vagrant managed servers currently only works with cygwin based rsync implementations.
+* You MUST have at least PowerShell 3 installed in order to use the SMB folder synch.
+If you have PowerShell 2 installed and try to execute a folder sync, it will hang with no good error message.

 ### Managed Guest
 You'll need to bootstrap the target machine.
 The following script should get you there.